zeid-hub/python-p3-v2-orm-relationships/README.md

 `Department` is on the "one" side of the relationship, thus it should not **store** a list of the associated `Employee` instances.
-Instead, a list of the many `Employee` objects associated with the will be **computed** by looking at the foreign key value stored with each employee.
+Instead, a list of the many `Employee` objects associated with the department will be **computed** by looking at the `department_id` foreign key value stored with each employee.

 ---